Deco&Design

 photo source: modernity.se

-All the pieces he creates - cabinets, tables, sofas - have functionality in common.
-The unnecessary decorations of the past, made solely for the purpose of embellishing furniture, disappear, giving way to simple, functional elegance.
-The style is clean, with straight or curved lines, as simple as possible.
-The idea is that the pieces take up as little space as possible, so that everything around them is airy and weightless.
+All the pieces he created - wardrobes, tables, sofas - have functionality in common.
+The unnecessary decorations of the past, made solely to embellish furniture, disappear, giving way to a simple, functional elegance.
+The style is clean, with straight or curved lines kept as simple as possible.
+The idea is that the pieces should take up as little space as possible, so that everything around is airy and weightless.

 Danish designer